fortrabbit/legal/dsar.md

 last modified: 5th of August 2021

-According to GDPR and CCPA you as an individual can request us to disclose if and what kind of data we have stored on you personally and for what.
+According to GDPR and CCPA you as an individual can request us to disclose if and what kind of data we - fortrabbit - have stored on you personally and for what.
 You can also request to get it deleted and corrected.
 DSAR is the acronym for that.

+fortrabbit is self service with clients in control about most data stored.
+Clients can explore, edit and delete the data we store on them in the fortrabbit Dashboard.
+Apps, Companies and Accounts can be deleted.
+Please see the [data collection and retention page](https://www.fortrabbit.com/data-collection) to learn more about what data is stored, what for and for how long.

 ## 1. Right to information

-1. You may ask the person in charge to confirm if personal data concerning you is processed by us.
+1. You may us to confirm if personal data concerning you is processed by us.
-2. If such processing is available, you can request information from the person responsible about the following information:
+2. If such processing is available, you can request information about the following information:
     1. the purposes for which the personal data are processed;
     2. the categories of personal data that are processed;
     3. the recipients or the categories of recipients to whom the personal data relating to you have been disclosed or are still being disclosed;